-Of all the Siargao Beaches I visited, Guyam is definitely up there with one of my all-time favorites!
+Of all the Siargao beaches I visited, Guyam is definitely up there with one of my all-time favorites!
 I guarantee you will be in complete awe, just as much as I was!

 CORREGIDOR ISLAND BEACHES

-A dreamy tropical island just 45-minutes by boat from Siargao, you can explore the incredible landscapes and colorful coral reefs that this location has to offer.
+A dreamy tropical island 45 minutes by boat from Siargao, you can explore the incredible landscapes and colorful coral reefs that this location has to offer.

-WHERE TO BOOK A CORREGIDOR TOUR
+WHERE TO BOOK A CORREGIDOR TOUR?

 I booked my Corregidor tour with Secret Spot Siargao Hostel.
-Adi, the owner of the hostel, organises Corregidor day tours with a private boat and skipper that will take you over to Corregidor Island for around 1500 pesos.
+Adi, the owner of the hostel, organizes Corregidor day tours with a private boat and skipper that will take you over to Corregidor Island for around 1500 pesos.

-The tour includes a return boat ride to Corregidor Island, entrance fees, a guide, lunch, drinks and good times!
+The tour includes a return boat ride to Corregidor Island, entrance fees, a guide, lunch, drinks, and good times!

-Alternatively, you can book a Corregidor Island Tour online in advance with Klook which includes a full day of island-hopping to Corregidor Island, Naked Island, Daku Island and Guyam Island.
-All of this for less than $40 USD.
+Alternatively, you can book a Corregidor Island Tour online in advance with Viator which includes a full day of island-hopping to Corregidor Island, Naked Island, Daku Island, and Guyam Island.

 MY EXPERIENCE ON THE CORREGIDOR TOUR

-The first few hours on the Corregidor tour were spent snorkeling in the crystal clear waters, climbing palm trees and enjoying a freshly cooked barbeque lunch.
+The first few hours on the Corregidor tour were spent snorkeling in the crystal clear waters, climbing palm trees, and enjoying a freshly cooked barbeque lunch.